The artwork you see above was created using an AI art generator called Midjourney. I typed four words:

 I also wanted an illustration for Roald Dahl’s “The Ratcatcher”.
 The main character is part man part rat.
 Can Midjourney do that?

 The first dude looks the spitting image of Grant over the back fence after he’s been working in the shed, and realised he can’t fix his own car after all.
 Awkward.
-The third one looks knitted.
+The third one looks like Goth Nana’s gruesome knitting project.
 That second one, though!
 That’s exactly what I want.
 Stuff of damn nightmares.

 Can you turn anyone into part man, part animal?
 YES.